 SEC.
-17. And be it further enacted.
-That the special agent of the Post Office Department in the Pacific States and Territories shall receive as compensation five dollars per diem.
+17. And be it further enacted, That the special agent of the Post- Pay of special Office Department in the Pacific states and territories shall receive as agent in Pacific compensation five dollars per diem. compensation five dollars per diem.

-Approved July 1, 1264.
+APPROVED, July 1, 1864.